Weekly Bible Study Notes and Worship Resources for Ordinary 17

 Gospel Reading Luke 11:1-13

-your name, your kingdom come.
 Give us each day our daily bread.
-Forgive us
+And forgive us our sins,

 Post Communion Prayer